-The Supreme Court recalled that pursuant to Inter-American Court case law, limits to freedom of expression must: (i) be based on the grounds permitted by international law, involving extremely serious conduct; (ii) be defined beforehand in the law in detail; (iii) pursue a legitimate purpose; (iv) be necessary to achieve that purpose, which implies choosing the measure that achieves that purpose at the lowest cost to freedom of expression; and (v) the “restriction must be proportionate to the interest justifying it and be narrowly designed to accomplish that legitimate purpose.” [p.
+The Supreme Court referred to Inter-American Court case law under which limits to freedom of expression must: (i) be based on the grounds permitted by international law, involving extremely serious conduct; (ii) be defined beforehand in the law in detail; (iii) pursue a legitimate purpose; (iv) be necessary to achieve that purpose, which implies choosing the measure that achieves that purpose at the lowest cost to freedom of expression; and (v) the “restriction must be proportionate to the interest justifying it and be narrowly designed to accomplish that legitimate purpose.” [p.
 32]

 Using the above criteria, the Court indicated that one of the purposes for which the Mexican Constitution and the American Convention of Human Rights allow restrictions on freedom of expression is to ensure “public order.”
 That restriction may be enacted through criminal law when “the basic conditions for the functioning of democratic institutions” are not affected. [p.
 22] This condition was not met by Article 373, according to the Court.